 The Think Tank Airport Helipak V2.0 weighs 4 pounds 9 ounces on my scales and that includes the hip belt and rain cover.
 The outside of the pack measures 13.6 inches wide by 19.7 inches high by 9.3inches deep.
 The backpack will stand upright on its bottom when you set it down and that is something I really like.

 The Think Tank Airport Helipak V2.0 sells for $ 199.75 on the Think Tank website.
 This is a good pack for traveling through airports and it will work well for day trips into remote places with your drone.
 The suspension system isn’t a robust as a full-on backpacking setup but that’s not needed for the way most people will use this bag.
 There’s plenty of storage space and the organization system is customizable.
-Click HERE to visit the Think Tank website.
+Click HERE to visit the Think Tank website and get free shipping!

 Thanks to ThinkTank for sending out the Airport Helipak V2.0 for testing and review.
 We have to live on a budget too and being able to write these honest reviews hopefully benefits everyone.